-I have to admit that I’m one of those moms that just hasn’t made time for it, especially since discovering how good this flour works in many of my recipes.
+I must admit that I’m one of those moms who haven’t made time for it, especially since discovering how well this flour works in many recipes.

 I have not had a recipe fail on me yet with this flour blend.

 Can I Use Pumpkin Puree Instead of Canned Pumpkin?